-This paper presents the Council with Standards of proficiency and a document outlining the decisions made following the consultation.
+This paper presents the Committee with Standards of proficiency and a document outlining the decisions made following the consultation.

-The Standards were discussed at the Council's meeting on 25 March 2009.
-It was agreed that the paper would be reconsidered at this meeting of the Council.
+The Standards were discussed at the Committee's meeting on 25 March 2009.
+It was agreed that the paper would be reconsidered at this meeting of the Committee.

-This paper was discussed by the Education and Training Committee on 20 March.
-A verbal summary of the Committee's discussion and recommendations to the will be provided to the Council.
+A verbal summary of the Committee's discussion and recommendations to the Council will be provided to the Council meeting on 20 May.